The duPlooy Story

 by Judy duPlooy

-After getting stuck in the mud 4 times in one day, we took this as a sign that we should start looking for a house.
-At this point we had been in Belize for just 3 days.
-So we drove for six miles on the unpaved “Benque highway” and 4 more on a very rough road and somehow managed to find the isolated 20 acre farm some new friends had told us about the previous day.
+So from San Ignacio, we drove for six miles on the unpaved “Benque highway” and 4 more miles on a very rough road and somehow managed to find the isolated 20 acre, river-front-farm property, that some new friends had told us about the previous day.